dexter1998wild/phone_finder/README.md

 # Phone Finder
 This project is designed to find phones in images using image processing techniques.
-The project consists of two files:
+The project consists of two main files:

 train_phone_finder.py: This file contains the code to train the model to detect phones in the images.